corytu/curriculum-vitae/README.md

 1. Data Engineer at Health2Sync (Jan 2018 - present).
 	* Introduced OKR system to the company and helping to set and review objectives of data team
 	* Proactively planned features on [HealthPass (健康護照)](https://www.healthpass.cc), including Health Guide, to enable users to understand their health data
+	* Built real-world evidence of product efficacy from collected data and wrote paper manuscript for publication
 	* Constructed ETL data pipeline to sync data from clinical laboratories to app products and analysis tools
 	* Implemented OCR techniques from Google Cloud Vision into HealthPass product to extract data on physical exam reports ([替個人健檢報告加值，這家新創用區塊鏈從健康數據淘金｜數位時代](https://www.bnext.com.tw/article/52543/health2sync-ctbc-bank-and-bitmark-launch-world-frst-diabetes-data-trust))
 	* Performed analyses and provided insights for product development and external stakeholders including (but not limited to) Johnson & Johnson, Sanofi Taiwan, and MSD Taiwan